-A shortage of roost and riparian perch trees may limit the number of wintering eagles in some locations that are predominantly private lands, such as the lower Snohomish River basin (Witmer and O'Neil 1990).
-We have location information for 133 known or suspected communal roost sites.
-Many of these sites have no data on the number of eagles present, but based on limited data, 33 roosts have had 15 or more eagles present.
-Of these 33 largest roosts, 17 (>50%) are entirely on private land, 7 are entirely on public land, and 9 have mixed public/private ownership.
+such as the lower Snohomish River basin (Witmer and O'Neil 1990).
+Statewide, we have location information for 280 known or suspected communal roost sites.
+Many of these sites have no data on the number of eagles present, but in 2000, 33 have had 15 birds or more eagles present.
+Of these 33 largest roosts, 17 (>50%) were entirely on private land, 7 were entirely on public land, and 9 had mixed public/private ownership.
 However, this may underestimate the number of large roosts on private land because we probably have more count data from public lands.
-There are probably more roosts on private lands that host >15 eagles that are not on the list.

-The pattern of ownership indicates that without the nesting habitat that exists on private lands, the breeding population of bald eagles in Washington could eventually decline by 65% or more.
-This assumes that nesting and roosting habitat on public lands is secure, but after federal de-listing bald eagles may not receive the same high level of protection.
+The pattern of ownership indicates that without the nesting habitat that exists on private lands, the breeding population of bald eagles in Washington could decline substantially if nesting sites were not protected by state and federal laws.